MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/suspend-resume-cluster-maintenance.md

     > [!NOTE]
     > Running this command may take some time, depending on the number of VMs that need to be migrated.

-1. Confirm that the node is successfully resumed
+1. Then, to confirm that the node is successfully resumed, run this command:

     ```powershell
     Get-clusternode